Click Here for an important announcement

 The Monday before Christmas, we'd gather neighbors and friends and traipse through the neighborhood.
 We always return to my house for treats and hot chocolate afterward (my favorites were homemade miniature cheesecakes).
 When I got to host my own caroling party in 6th grade, I thought it was the coolest thing.
 I first learned to sing harmony when my mom's friend taught me the alto part to "Joy to the World" when I was 10 years old.
 Last week, I sang harmony for a professional musician at one of my favorite music venues in Los Angeles.
 And it all started with Christmas caroling.

 My mom passed away from ovarian cancer in October of 2007.
 For a few years, I carried on the caroling tradition, even flying back from California.
 As my dad moved on with relationships and planned to move out of the neighborhood, there was a year that would mark the "last" Christmas in the house, so I made sure we had the last Christmas caroling.
 That night, a mom who I'd babysat for pulled her now enormous, hockey-playing, young adult sons to the door, saying, "Come and listen to this!
 I want you to know this still happens in the world."

-As with anyone who has endured a major loss, the holidays can be hard for me.
+As with anyone who has endured a major loss, the holidays can be hard.
 There have been a lot of changes in recent years.
 My dad got remarried; we sold my childhood home.
 My dad's wife, while a lovely woman, is Jewish, so going home for Christmas doesn't really exist anymore.